VivekBhat/oo/README.md

 For accessing the project for the first time,

 There are two options:

 1) Sign up as a library member.

+=> The name, email, password, confirmation should be entered.

+=> We have currently set the minimum password length as 2.

 2) Log in as the superadmin.